World War Two

 Introduction

-World War II (ie WWII or WW2) was a global war which resulted in the death of 50 to 85 million people.
+World War II ( WWII or WW2) was a global war which resulted in the death of 50 to 85 million people.
 It became the deadliest and most widespread conflict in human history.
-The war lasted from 1939 to 1945 with the involvement of most countries including all of the worlds' great powers'.
+The war lasted from 1939 to 1945 with the involvement of most countries including all of the worlds' great powers.

 General websites

-This is one of the EPIC databases.
-EPIC is a collection of reliable databases covering lots of different topics.
+This is one of the EPIC databases, which is a collection of reliable databases covering lots of different topics.
 It’s put together especially for New Zealand school students and helps to answer questions like this.
-Britannica has articles, journals and periodicals, multimedia, primary sources and other learning resources related to World War Two .
+Britannica has articles, journals and periodicals, multimedia, primary sources and other learning resources related to World War Two.

 Tips: Search words, or keywords, are the most important words in our question.
 Usually it's better to leave out small words like the, a and of and just choose the main ones, eg Somme.
 We can always change our keywords or add more if we need to.

 New Zealand was also involved in World War Two.
-Here are some good places to find out more about war from a New Zealand perspective and the part this country played.
+Here are some good places to find out more about war from a New Zealand perspective and the part the country played.

 Te Ara: Encyclopedia of New Zealand

-This is one of the best places to start for information about New Zealand Aotearoa.
+This is one of the best places to start for information about the people, places, history and culture of Aotearoa New Zealand.
+It belongs to the Ministry for Culture & Heritage.

 Tips: We like sites like this because they're reliable.
 You can tell because of their web address - they have either .govt or.ac, meaning they are from government or educational organisations.